Appsbender/guardian/README.md

 ## Installation

 - Download and extract as `APP/Plugin/Guardian`.
-- Activate plugin by running: `Console/cake ext activate plugin Guardian` or via the Extensions page
+- Activate plugin from the Extensions page
 - Optional: Change the generated key

 Make sure to record the URL in the plugin activation message as the admin area